 Figure 1.
-Annual British Columbia commercial prawn landings (in millions of kg) and total landed value (millions of 2021 dollars) 2000 to 2021.
-Source: Landings from logbooks; Landed value: 2000-2009 from BC Seafood Production, available on the BC Data Catalogue; Harvester logbook and sales slip data for years 2010-2021; landed value for 2021 is preliminary and is based on prices from sales slips and does not include post-season price adjustments
+Annual British Columbia commercial prawn landings (in millions of kg) and total landed value (millions of 2022 dollars), 2000 to 2022.
+Source: Landings from logbooks; Landed value: 2000-2010 from BC Seafood Production, available on the BC Data Catalogue; Harvester logbook and sales slip data for years 2011-2022; landed value for 2022 is preliminary and is based on prices from sales slips and does not include post-season price adjustments.
+The department is in the process of a prawn survey in attempt to better reflective dockside and final sales in our internal data and update prices.

 The prawn by trap fishery also includes catch of Coonstripe Shrimp and Humpback Shrimp (not shown in Figure 1).
-Since 2017, on average, shrimp catch and landed value in this fishery has equated to nearly 36,000 kilograms and over \$490,000 (2021\$).
-This represents just over 2.1% and 1.4% of the fisheries' landings and landed value, respectively.
+Since 2018, on average, shrimp catch and landed value in this fishery has equated to nearly 36,000 kilograms and over \$560,000 (2022\$).
+This represents just over 2.0% and 1.3% of the fisheries' landings and landed value, respectively.

 Commercial harvesting alone does not reflect all economic activities of the prawn and shrimp fishery; the processing of prawns and shrimps landed in the province is another source of economic value.
-Prawn wholesale value increased by 47% between 2020 and 2021.
-It accounted for 15% of the wholesale value of the province's wild shellfish products in 20201 and supports a sizeable share of the province's wild shellfish processing employment.
+Prawn wholesale value increased by 47% between 2021 and 2022.2 It accounted for 20% of the wholesale value of the province's wild shellfish products in 2022 and supports a sizeable share of the province's wild shellfish processing employment.
 However, it is possible that this figure includes prawns and shrimp that are imported for further processing and value added.